 Panels and Screens

-NxGen MDx screens for up to 120 genetic disorders that can affect you, your baby, and your family's future.
+NxGen MDx screens for over 120 genetic disorders that can affect you, your baby, and your family's future.
 Most clients opt for a set of screens, called panels, that combine several individual screens for the most frequently occurring diseases or disorders.
 Scroll down for details on our panels or stand-alone screens.

 The panels listed below were developed to meet the needs of unique groups.
 For the facts on each and downloadable brochures on panels, click the related link below.
 You should talk to your doctor about which screens align with your health, age, ancestry, and current needs.